 Students may be withdrawn involuntarily from a course for nonattendance.
-Students who fail to comply with the attendance policy as published by the instructor's syllabus may be withdrawn from the course under the following procedure: (1) The instructor sends a Notice of Withdrawal to the student and the registrar; (2) The student has three calendar days from actual receipt of the notice to challenge the notice at a meeting with the instructor; (3) If the instructor does not cancel the notice within those three days or if the student does not respond within seven calendar days from the date of the notice, the faculty member notifies the registrar, and the registrar shall withdraw the student as of the date the faculty member initiated the withdrawal process.
-The registrar shall notify in writing the student, the student's advisor, and the instructor initiating the withdrawal.
+Students who fail to comply with the attendance policy as published by the instructor's syllabus may be withdrawn from the course under the following procedure: (1) The instructor sends a Notice of Withdrawal to the student (2) The student has three calendar days from actual receipt of the notice to challenge the notice at a meeting with the instructor; (3) If the instructor does not cancel the notice within those three days or if the student does not respond within seven calendar days from the date of the notice, the faculty member notifies the registrar's office, and the registrar's office shall withdraw the student as of the date the faculty member initiated the withdrawal process.